enkidevs/curriculum/python/python-core/meet-python/python-hello-world.md

 setupCode:
   startingPoint: |
    # 👋 Welcome to the Python coding playground.
-   # Update the statement with
-   # the first thing you'd log in your JavaScript notebook
-   # if you just landed on Mars
+   # Update the statement to output the first thing you'd log if you just landed on Mars!

    print("That's one small step for man, one giant leap for Python!");